TAG & CONTRACT Criteria Plan Implementation Projects

-These grants and contracts shall be for planning, study, legal research and drafting, and other research related to the UDC Management Plan.
-These funds are intended to assist in the efficient governmental implementation of the UDC management plan.
-No funds may be granted or contracts undertaken for such activities as land acquisition, construction, or other “bricks and mortar” capital improvements.
+These grants and contracts shall be for planning, study, legal research and drafting, and other research related to the UDC River Management Plan.
+These funds are intended to assist in the efficient governmental implementation of the UDC River Management Plan.
+No funds may be granted or contracts undertaken for such activities as land acquisition, construction, or other “brick and mortar” capital improvements.

 - Proposals must relate to the Upper Delaware River Management plan.